aniskhan25/LUMI-AI-Guide/9-Wandb-visualization/README.md

             wandb.log({"acc": 100 * correct / total, "loss": running_loss/len(train_loader)})
 ```

-In addition to this wandb automatically logs system metrics every 10 seconds.
-W&B extracts metrics from the output of the rocm-smi tool supplied by AMD(`rocm-smi -a --json`), such as GPU utilization, power usage, and allocated memory.
+In addition to this, wandb automatically logs system metrics every 10 seconds.
+W&B extracts metrics from the output of the rocm-smi tool supplied by AMD (`rocm-smi -a --json`), such as GPU utilization, power usage, and allocated memory.
 It also tracks network traffic, CPU and disk utilization.

 If everything is correct, wandb will produce some information about the tracking and where to find the visualization.
 ```bash